carlosrodlop/cbci.jenkins-lib/resources/jenkinsfiles/README.md

 ## Gotchas

 * Variable and parameters requires to have double quotes within a Groovy.
-However, in Bash shell can uses single or double.
+However, in Bash shell can use single or double.

 ```
 node {